idiap/bob/doc/TutorialsMachine.rst

 Machines are one of the core components of |project|.
 They represent statistical models that are `trainable`.
-Examples of machines are multi-layer perceptrons or gaussian-mixtures.
+Examples of machines are multi-layer perceptrons or Gaussian-mixtures.
 The operation you normally expect from a machine is to be able to feed a feature vector and extract the machine response or output for that input vector.
 It works, in many ways, similarly to signal processing blocks.
 Different types of machines will get you a different